nmake/jetpack/fact_diff.md

 # Fact diff

 `fact_diff` is an Ansible module that compares and shows the differences between two facts.
-When using the defaul callback, differences are shown during the playbook run.
+When using the default callback, differences are shown during the playbook run.
 Differences are also returned from the task in the `diff_lines` key.
 The task will return `changed` if the before and after are not equal.

 ## Quick start